keawe99/startup/README.md

   CSS will be used to style the application, creating an attractive, user-friendly design.
 This will involve customizing fonts, colors, and layout grids to ensure a sleek, modern look that aligns with sneaker culture.
 Responsive design will be implemented so the app looks great on both mobile and desktop devices.

+  I have added more CSS to make the web app look welcoming and fun.
+I am establishing a sense of culture with the sneaker community by developing an all inclusive site for sneakerheads worldwide to connect and share their collections and ideas in one place.

 - **React**

   React will be used to build the interactive front-end of the app.
 It will manage the dynamic components, like the user feed, sneaker collections, and real-time updates for sneaker releases.
 React's component-based architecture will allow for efficient rendering and seamless user interactions.